kyclark/gitbook-metagenomics/first_steps_with_unix.md

 huddack  pts/3    128.4.131.189    09:38    4:56m  0.15s  0.15s -bash
 ```

-We need to skip the first two lines of header, so we can pipe the output of "w" into "awk" and tell it we only want to see output when the Number of Records is greater than 2:
+We want to see the first five *users*, not the first five lines of output.
+To skip the first two lines of headers from "w," we first pipe "w" into "awk" and tell it we only want to see output when the Number of Records (NR) is greater than 2:

 ```
 $ w | awk 'NR>2' | head -5